nelsonroque/wearitR/README.md

 	- Description: ``` Concatenate to a single dataframe, the data n. ```
 - `reformat_keyfiles()`
 	- Description: ``` reformat key files for easier querying. ```

+See `examples/overview.R` for a sampling of functions in a brief demo.

 -----